 A drinking water Issue is defined as the presence of a parameter, listed in Schedules 1, 2, or 3 (listed below) of O. Reg 170/03, or Table 4 of the Technical Support Document for the Ontario Drinking Water Quality Standards (ODWQS) Objectives and Guidelines, at a concentration or a trend of increasing concentration, that may result in the deterioration of the quality of water for use as a source of drinking water.
-Pathogens are also considered an Issue if they are present at concentrations or a trend of increasing concentration of the quality of water for use as a source of drinking water for use as a source of the quality of water for use as a source of the quality of water for use as a source of drinking water for use as a source of drinking water.
+Pathogens are also considered an Issue if they are present at concentrations or a trend of increasing concentrations that may result in the deterioration of the quality of water for use as a source of drinking water.
 In addition to these parameters, the SPC may identify other parameters for the Issues evaluation.